ananthakumaran/paisa/docs/src/recurring.md

 The first line is the predicate and the line below it will get added to any matching posting.
 By default, it will match the posting account name.
-But you can target other attributes like payee, amount etc. You can find more example below, more info about predicate is available on Ledger [docs](be fou)
+But you can target other attributes like payee, amount etc. You can find more examples below, more info about predicate is available on Ledger [docs](be fou)

 ```go